drivebrandstudio/Craft5/README.md

 # Drive Brand Studio CraftCMS V4 template
 ### Last reviewed 2/16/2024

+# If you run into any issues while following these steps, please make an issue against this Template Repo :D

 ## Repository Structure
    `/.ddev/` — We utilize DDEV to handle self-hosting of the dev environment. </br>
    `/config/` — CraftCMS config.
 This should be mostly left alone.    </br>